olvaffe/olv-notes/kernel/drm_syncobj.md

   - an export operation might steal the payload
     - export-before-submit might or might not be allowed
 - a VkFence is
-  - initialized unsignaled or signaled
+  - initially unsignaled or signaled
   - a signal operation makes it signaled
     - according to `vkQueueSubmit`, it is illegal to signal a signaled fence or a fence with pending signal operation